-- (3) water level measurements of monitoring and recovery wells; - (4) semi-annual ground water elevation contour maps pursuant to the requirements of Subsection L of 20.6.7.28 NMAC; - (6) semi-annual iso-concentration maps of contaminants of concern; and - (7) an annual performance evaluation assessment of the interceptor well system that contains information on: - (a) the performance of individual wells over time; - (b) accumulated drawdown maps showing the historical change in water - (c) time series hydrographs and graphs of water quality trends for contaminants of concern covering at a minimum data from the past 5 year time period; - (d) water quality distribution within the system over time; - (e) cross-sectional diagrams depicting the geologic, water level elevation and water quality in vertical profile; - (f) an analysis of the data, maps, graphs and diagrams contained in the assessment; and - (g) recommendations for changes to optimize performance of the system.
+- H. Interceptor system monitoring and evaluation.
+A permittee operating an interceptor well system for a tailing impoundment or a waste rock stockpile shall provide an annual monitoring and evaluation report of the interceptor system.
+The report shall be submitted to the department in the monitoring report due by February 28 of each year and shall include the following information obtained from within and surrounding the interceptor system as applicable: - (1) monthly measurements of the volume of impacted ground water pumped by individual wells, interceptor trenches, or other interceptor system components and the total volume pumped within the monitoring period; - (2) the operational status of interceptor system components; - (3) water level measurements of monitoring and interceptor wells or other system components as applicable; - (4) semi-annual ground water elevation contour maps pursuant to the requirements of Subsection L of 20.6.7.28 NMAC; - (6) semi-annual iso-concentration maps of contaminants of concern; and - (7) an annual performance evaluation assessment of the interceptor well system that contains information on: - (a) the performance of individual interceptor wells and/or other interceptor system components - (b) accumulated drawdown maps showing the historical change in water level; - (c) time series hydrographs and graphs of water quality trends for contaminants of concern covering at a minimum data from the past 5 year time period; - (d) water quality distribution within the system over time; - (e) cross-sectional diagrams depicting the geologic, water level elevation and water quality in - vertical profile;